A healthy community creates a healthy bottom line.

 - In a global marketplace and in an environment of scarce “talent”, employee attraction, well-being, and engagement are key drivers of productivity, profitability, and sustainability.

-The GSDC Workplace Well-Being Initiative includes five goals and activities:
+The GSDC Workplace Well-Being Initiative includes five activities:

-1. Build a coalition of leaders committed to advancing community health, employer engagement, and employee well-being.
+1. WELL-BEING PLEDGE: Build a coalition of leaders committed to advancing community health, employer engagement, and employee well-being.

-2. Train and certify a coalition of human resource and wellness committee professionals in proven wellness strategies, processes, and programs.
+2. TRAINING AND CERTIFICATIONS: Train and certify a coalition of human resource and wellness committee professionals in proven wellness strategies, processes, and programs.

-4. Measure well-being and advance our brand as a region with high and growing well-being.
+4. ASSESSMENT SCORES: Measure well-being and advance our brand as a region with high and growing well-being.

-5. Create a culture of and common language for well-being in the region.
+5. WELL-BEING SUMMITS: Create a culture of and common language for well-being in the region.

 Three sponsoring organizations have partnered to support the initiative: